 Estate Planning Tips

 - Consider talking to a financial advisor about making a trust part of your estate planning.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - There are many types of trusts, so it’s a good idea to have at least a basic familiarity of what your options are when considering the creation of a trust.